 The government has a tool you can use to check your state pension age, which will give you a clearer idea of when you can retire.

 Planning for retirement

-However, very little thought is given to the personal aspects of retirement, and how this huge transitional period, undeniably one of the biggest in our lives, will effect us on a psychological and emotional level.
+Often, however, very little thought is given to the personal aspects of retirement, and how this huge transitional period that will no doubt affect us on a psychological and emotional level.

 Loss of social relationships

-Whilst at work we tend to take basic human interaction for granted.
-Even if we work in an environment where we don’t do much talking, the feeling of being around others and interacting with them is a comfort that we don’t experience whilst at home on our own.
+For those who work with others on a regular basis, whether in a team or with clients, work can provide a nourishing source of connection with others.
+Even if we work in an environment where we don’t talk much, the feeling of being around others and interacting with them is a comfort that we may not experience at home on our own.